 Sunday 26/04/2020 and Sunday 21/06/2020, 9 – 5.30pm, Yoga West, Acton/Ealing

 Designed for yoga teacher trainees of the Yoga West yoga teacher training, the first of this two-part workshop series centres around the exploration of career change addressing the challenges and opportunities that stepping into the unknown brings about.
 Part two aims to consolidate and help integrate the learnings of the 3-month long yoga teacher training, and to draw out unique teaching strengths whilst preparing trainees to meet the reality of teaching environments.
 Closed to trainees on the Yoga West yoga teacher programme.
 Includes theoretical discussions, interactive and experiential work, and reflective learning.

-Underpinned by neurosicence and decades of research, mindfulness training facilitates the exploration of the interplay between our body and brain.
+Underpinned by decades of neuroscientific research into contemplative and compassion practices, mindfulness training facilitates the exploration of the interplay between our body and brain.
 It enables us to maximise our inner resources for coping, healing and growth.

 I had expected the Mindfulness training to feel like a chore as I have always found it difficult to be ‘still’ but to my surprise this wasn’t the case at all!
 With the guidance and support I discovered that I was able to make some big real-life changes.